Doctor of Philosophy in Mathematics

 Click here for detailed application steps:

-Upon completion of -, the student will be admitted to doctoral candidacy.
+Upon completion of the above 1 - 3, the student will be admitted to doctoral candidacy.

-Completion of all University requirements including at least 18 credits at FAU beyond the
+- Completion of all University requirements including at least 18 credits at FAU beyond the master's level.

 * As with all degree programs, the authoritative source for the degree requirements is the University Catalog that was in effect for the academic year in which the student entered the University.
 The information on this page does not supersede the Catalog.